-1. Identity of confusing similarity
+Identity of confusing similarity

 The Complainant must first establish that there is a trademark or service mark in which it has rights.
-Since the Complainant is the holder of registered MIGROS trademarks, which is used in connection with the Complainant's various activities including financial services, it is established that there are trademarks in which the Complainant has rights.
+Since the Complainant is the holder of the registered BOURSORAMA trademark, which is used in connection with the Complainant's financial information and online banking business, it is established that there is atrademark in which the Complainant has rights.

-The disputed domain name <migrosancapital.com> incorporates the Complainant's MIGROS trademark in its entirety, merely adding the terms "an" and "capital".
-In the Panel's view, this addition does not prevent the Complainant's trademark from being recognizable within the disputed domain name (see section 1.8 of the WIPO Overview 3.0).
+The disputed domain name <boursorama-code-parrainage.com> incorporates the Complainant's BOURSORAMA trademark in its entirety, merely adding the terms "code" and "parrainage" separated with hyphens.
+In the Panel's view, these additions do not prevent the Complainant's trademark from being recognizable within the disputed domain name (see section 1.8 of the WIPO Overview 3.0).

-Additionally, it is well established that the Top Level Domains ("TLDs") such as ".com" may be disregarded when considering whether the disputed domain name is identical or confusingly similar to the trademark in which the Complainant has rights (see section 1.11 WIPO Overview 3.0).
+Additionally, it is well established that the Top Level Domains ("TLDs") such as ".com" may be disregarded when considering whether the disputed domain name is identical or confusingly similar to the trademark in which the Complainant has rights (see section 1.11

+WIPO Overview 3.0).

-Therefore, the Panel finds that the disputed domain name is confusingly similar to the Complainant's MIGROS trademark.
+Therefore, the Panel finds that the disputed domain name is confusingly similar to the Complainant's trademark.
 Accordingly, the Complainant have made out the first of the three elements that they must establish.